 What are Feed-in braids?

 Feed-in braids are cornrows, and they are a fairly simple protective style.
-They get their name from the method of which you install them.
+They get their name from the method by which you install them.

 Best and easy stitch feed-in-braids | very detailed